google/magika/.github/ISSUE_TEMPLATE/new_content_type_request.md

    - "placeholder.zip" as attachment.

 **If possible, please provide a specification for this file type.**
-Link to a recource that explanes how the file works.
+Link to a resource that explains how the file works.
 Examples:
 - A wiki page:
   - "https://developer.valvesoftware.com/wiki/VMF_(Valve_Map_Format)"